MikkelEndresen/mikkel.github.io/README.md

   - Innovator Pro, Participant  (_2021_)

 ## Work Experience

+**Data Science Intern @ Synogize (_Sep 2024 - Dec 2024_)**
+- Explored and utilised various machine learning libraries and functions on Snowflake and Databricks platforms to recommend best practices and identify innovative applications for the team.
+- Processed, analysed, and visualised large-scale datasets to evaluate the applicability of different models for tasks such as time series forecasting, anomaly detection, and classification.

 **Software Developer @ GoodX (_Nov 2020 - Jan 2023_)**  <a name="software-developer"></a>
 - Promted from intern to Software Developer